Global trading standards must follow WHO in

 IBFAN also made interventions on Non-Communicable Diseases, the need to correct and strengthen WHO’s Conflicts of Interest policy to exclude all health harming industries (rather than just arms and tobacco) and called for safeguards in emergencies to protect and support for breastfeeding, skin-to-skin contact and re-lactation and to ensure that micronutrient interventions are not commercially promoted and do not undermine sustainable food production, food security and biodiversity.
 The multi-agency Ukraine statement and Operational Guidance on Infant Feeding in Emergencies V3 warn of the risks of baby feeding products during emergencies.

-The programme of work of the Codex Commission is funded through the regular budgets of WHO and Food and Agriculture Organisation (FAO) with all work subject to approval of the two governing bodies of the parent organizations.
+The programme of work of the Codex Commission is funded through the regular budgets of WHO and Food and Agriculture Organisation (FAO).
 CODE OF ETHICS FOR INTERNATIONAL TRADE IN FOOD requires Member States to “…make sure that the international code of marketing of breast milk substitutes and relevant resolutions of the World Health Assembly (WHA) setting forth principles for the protection and promotion of breastfeeding be observed.”

 The World Trade Organisation (WTO) was set up to ensure that trade between nations flows as freely as possible and is outside the UN system.
 However, the Agreement on the Application of Sanitary and Phytosanitary Measures allows WTO members to set their own standards on food safety and animal and plant health, as long as they are based on science, applied only to the extent necessary to protect human, animal or plant life or health, and not arbitrarily or unjustifiably discriminate between countries where identical or similar conditions prevail.
 Members are encouraged to use international standards, guidelines and recommendations but may adopt higher levels of protection if there is scientific justification for it, or if they are based on appropriate assessment of risks.